zenml-io/zenml/examples/bentoml_deployment/README.md

 ### ↩️ BentoML bento builder step

-Once you have defined your service and runner, you can use the built-in `bento_builder` step within ZenML pipeline to save build a bento.
+Once you have defined your service and runner, you can use the built-in `bento_builder` step within your ZenML pipeline to save build a bento.
 This step will save the source code, models, data files and dependency configurations required for running the service.

 ```python
 from zenml.integrations.bentoml.steps import (